Before you start something new, what is the first thing that you do?

 Or, you could take this data from secondary sources; there must have been scientific studies carried out in that area with regards to the ecology, the environmental factors like water, soil etc. You could also consult public records and photographs taken in the past.
 You can then customize this data for your developmental project.
 This method is called secondary method.

-Once this data is collected, the data is used to predict how these parameters will change once the project is underway.
+Once this data are collected, they are used to predict how these parameters will change once the project is underway.
 Usually, this process is referred to as impact identification.
 This process occurs during the scoping stage of EIA; running parallel to the preparation of the Terms of Reference.
 It is important to note that at this stage, the focus is NOT on quantitative or qualitative assessment of the impacts.
 However, subjective opinion of the extent and significance of impact is given by the experts.

-This is extremely important.
 The public doesn’t understand science the way the scientists who conducted the study do.
-The project proponents, frankly, do not care.
-They want to start with the project as fast as possible.
+The project proponents want to start with the project as fast as possible.
 Both these parties (arguably the most important) have little patience with elaborate scientific data.
 By describing the baseline data attractively and concisely, you can help these two stakeholders understand and care about what is going on.
-More importantly, it will justify the extra time taken for the project to be accomplished, as well as the alternative methods to accomplish it, to the project proponents.
+It will also justify the extra time taken for the project to be accomplished, as well as the alternative methods to accomplish it, to the project proponents.
 It makes sure the environment is not brushed aside at the cost of speed.

 Baseline data can be a big problem as well…